UNDERSTANDING THE BIBLE

 Moreover, always remember that nothing interprets the Bible as the Bible itself.
 So, let the Bible interpret or explain itself to you.

-Be careful not to read meaning into the Bible text, but to derive meaning out of the Bible text.
-Always consider the scriptures in context and look at all the scriptures on a subject for a clearer and deeper understanding (Isa.
+Be careful not to read meaning into the Bible text (eisegesis), but to derive meaning out of the Bible text (exegesis).
+Always consider the scripture in its proper context and look at all the scriptures on a subject for a clearer and deeper understanding (Isa.
 28:10, Acts 17:11).

 Lastly, Ask Questions and seek Help from your Pastor or mature believers: